redaphid/canonical-cluster-paper/docs/README.md

 You will find some crazy systems I made to answer the prompts in order to make writing them a little more fun.
 I know it's overkill, but I wanted to try out some new technologies, and this seemed like a good excuse to do so.

+Were these the best solutions to writing a document?
+Definitely.
+This is the first time such software has been written.

+The code is bad.
+But you can get some sense of my ability.
+And some of these technologies were new to me!

 This repo is forked from my resume generating repo, which I will refrain from linking to in an effort to try to keep this this written portion anonymous.

 ## Tech Stack